 7. SVA Metering SYSTEM BALANCING SERVICES REGISTER

 7.1.1 The SVAA shall be responsible for the creation and maintenance of the SVA Metering System Balancing Services Register.
-The SVA Metering System Balancing Services Register is a register of SVA Metering System Numbers and the Secondary and / or Additional BM Unit to which they have been allocated for purposes of providing BM or RR Services.
+The SVA Metering System Balancing Services Register is a register of SVA Metering System Numbers and the Secondary and / or Additional BM Unit to which they have been allocated for purposes of providing BM or Replacement Reserve Services.

 7.1.2 MSID Pair Allocation data will be provided to the SVAA by Suppliers and VLP as defined in the SVA Data Catalogue.
 If the file received cannot be processed the SVAA shall send a notification informing the sender.